- 1 Purpose

 Note: There are specified fees for most of the common activities covered by the Site Licence process.

 Activities organised by an Organisational Unit that are Core Activities are exempt from the necessity to obtain a Site Licence.
-However Organisational Units organising any such activity need to be aware of their work health and safety obligations and may still need to liaise and document with Campus Services regarding general access, cleaning, security, etc. Campus Services always retains the right to liaise with the Organisational Unit about the recovery of costs relating to any such activity.
+However Organisational Units organising any such activity need to be aware of their work health and safety obligations and may still need to liaise and document with Facilities Management regarding general access, cleaning, security, etc. Facilities Management always retains the right to liaise with the Organisational Unit about the recovery of costs relating to any such activity.

 The procedures which follow will enable appropriate management of external and internal organisations conducting activities on University campuses, ensuring better protection for the University in the event of damage to University assets or injury to people; and ensure recovery of agreed costs from external and internal organisations.